Pruitt: Tennesse Vols have nose to the ground, working hard

 KNOXVILLE, Tenn.
-(WATE) – Still peppered by questions lingering from last Saturday, Tennessee coach Jeremy Prutt said the Vols continue to work hard and compete in practice.
+(WATE) – Still peppered by questions lingering from last Saturday, Tennessee coach Jeremy Pruitt said the Vols continue to work hard and compete in practice.

 “Kids are sticking their nose to the ground and going as hard as they can,” he said.